 Time for A Change

-I installed the app – put a profile online and began trying to fit dating into an already busy schedule.
-It was the holidays though with lots of downtimes.
+But I installed the app – put a profile online and began trying to fit dating into an already busy schedule.
+It was the holidays with lots of downtime.
 I went on a few dates – and to say they were less than extraordinary is an understatement.
-For a few months, I tried dating with very little success.
-And when my mother’s health was getting worse, and she went into palliative care, I decided enough was enough, and I took the app off my phone and deleted my profile.
+For a few months, I dated with very little success.
+Then when my mother’s health worsened and she went into palliative care, I decided enough was enough, and I took the app off my phone and deleted my profile.

-We exchanged a few text messages in the online app and everything he said to me resonated with my core values.
+We exchanged a few text messages and everything he said to me resonated with my core values.
 He also asked me to play basketball with him (OMG – dream date) – it seemed too good to be true.
 Before I even met him, I already like everything about him – his honesty, his playfulness, his sense of humor, and especially his healthy lifestyle.
 So we decided to meet face to face at a café at 2 pm.
 I was fashionably late by 3 minutes, and when I walked in to meet him, all I can say is that it was love at first sight.
 I was moved to emotions before I even said “Hello.”

 Not a Typical Flight of Fancy

 I’m not one for whimsical thoughts or flights of fancy; I am a logical, analytical, problem solver.
 So I was quite taken back by what I was feeling and that I had never felt anything like this before.
-I mean I’m 54, not 17 and I have been around for a while and know my mind.
+I mean I’m 54, not 17 and I have been around for a while and I know my mind and my heart.
 And the only way I can describe what happened – was to call it love at first sight.